Preparing for Electrothermal Catheter Therapy

 Find someone to help with chores and errands.

-Get a pair of slip-on shoes with closed backs.
+Bring a pair of slip-on shoes with closed backs or slippers.
 That way you won’t have to bend to put on your shoes.

 Intradiscal electrothermal therapy (IDET).
 American Academy of Physical Medicine and Rehabilitation